 Facts need not have a relation to any other business facts; they are unrelated.
+As such, a fact set can have only one member.
+But all facts must exist within some fact set.

-1.10.
-Business reports may have core facts that are related to other core facts that are universal to all reporting entities.
+1.12.
+Reports may have core facts that are related to other core facts that are universal to all reporting entities.